ZdravkoHr/Calendar/README.md

 # How is it meant to be used?

 The main idea behind this calendar is to be reused between different projects.
 It offers flexibility, such as choosing the color theme from the built-in themes or providing a custom theme.
-Overwriting style is easy, too.
+Overwriting a style is easy, too.
+The main file to be imported is **Calendar.vue**

 # Props that the main component accepts